 This post covers Satan and his attack on people—even you at times.
-Can Christians have a demon or be demon-possessed?
+And so can Christians ‘have’ a demon or be demon-possessed or demonized?

 As noted in other posts, certain modern interpreters of the Bible seem to be embarrassed about Scriptures that talk about Satan and demons.
 They try to “demythologize” the verses.
 That is, they try to strip them away or explain them away, to suit modern tastes.
 They have drunk too deeply of the anti-supernatural biases of the Enlightenment (1600-1800+).